tymyrddin/blue-macos/source/docs/guards/README.md

 * [Murus Lite](https://www.murusfirewall.com/) is an entry-stage firewall front end.
 It has inbound filtering and recording and can be used to safeguard applications.
 Although it is free, Murus Lite isn’t attempting to test or demonstrate.
 Instead, it is a fully-featured application that is a good beginning point for a new user.
-* [Scudo](https://www.murusfirewall.com/scudo/) is like a hybrid firewall for Mac that works as a combination of an outbound application-layer firewall and an inbound network-layer packet filter.
+* [Scudo](https://www.murusfirewall.com/scudo/) is a hybrid firewall for Mac that works as a combination of an outbound application-layer firewall and an inbound network-layer packet filter.
 The software offers enhanced protection to Mac’s network services from all the unwanted connections.
 It improves your privacy against remote computers trying to access your data through the network.

 ## Choosing a HIDS for a Mac